Research Seminar sponsored by FBLP and FACE

 With the two-state solution’s very viability now open to question, and no signs of a diplomatic process worth its name, what can be done to create more viable conditions for genuine conflict resolution?
 And what is our responsibility, here in the UK and Europe, to help Israelis and Palestinians out of this morass?

-John Lyndon is the Executive Director of OneVoice.
-Prior to joining OneVoice, John ran Ethiopiaid Ireland, and has written and worked extensively on conflict resolution for over a decade, appearing in media outlets such as The Independent, Newsweek, CNN, Sky News and the BBC.
-He holds a BA in English and History from University College Dublin, and an MA in International Relations from the University of Sheffield, where he won the 2007 Bethan Reeves Prize for his research on the Middle East.
-John is a former member of the Under 35s Steering Committee at the Royal Institute of International Affairs at Chatham House, and a Visiting Fellow at King’s College London’s Middle East & Mediterranean Studies Programme.
+Prior to his time at the helm of OneVoice, John ran Ethiopiaid Ireland, and has written and worked extensively on international affairs and conflict resolution, appearing in media outlets such as the BBC, CNN, Newsweek, Sky News and TIME Magazine.
+He holds a BA in English Literature and History from University College Dublin, and an MA in International Relations from the University of Sheffield, where he won the 2007 Bethan Reeves Prize for his research on the Middle East.

 Please RSVP G.Dag@hull.ac.uk